artkonekt/acl/README.md

 $permission = Permission::create(['name' => 'edit articles']);
 ```

-If you want to use your own models instead of the built in ones, use
+If you're developing a library, and you want your users to customize the models instead of the built-in ones,
-their proxy counterparts instead:
+you can use their proxy counterparts that will forward the calls to the custom models:

 ```php
 use Konekt\Acl\Models\RoleProxy;